Dogs standing over other dogs will occur when dogs mingle and interact from time to time.

 What exactly are agonistic behaviors?
-According toRoger Abrantes, agonistic behaviors include all forms of intraspecific behavior (within a species) related to aggression, fear, threat, fight or flight.
+According to Roger Abrantes, agonistic behaviors include all forms of intraspecific behavior (within a species) related to aggression, fear, threat, fight or flight.

 On a lighter note, sometimes standing over may be just part of a dog's way to attempt to control a situation, perhaps because of an underlying sense of insecurity.

 According to Overall, standing over with the head arched is a behavior that can be seen among litter mates considering that learning the ABC's of agonistic behavior is a normal part of puppy development.

 Is standing over in dogs a sign of dominance?
 Is the dog standing over the other dog dominant?
 Many people wonder about this and sometimes heated discussions arise around the usage of the term "dominance."

-Dominance is not a personality trait, reminds us Sophia Yin.
+"Dominance is not a personality trait," reminds us Sophia Yin.
 It's a relationship between animals so to determine who has priority access to resources such as food, sleeping areas and mates (Bernstein 1981; Drews 1993).

 Social hierarchies do exist among domesticated dogs (after all, even humans live in a hierarchical world, think president, vice-president etc.) but among dogs, the structure tends to be fluid.

 "It would be incorrect therefore to imply that a behavior such as standing over means that the dog doing it is "dominant" and the dog being subjected to it is 'subordinate."

 In other words, don't be so fast in placing labels on dog behaviors!
-Notice how Roger Abrantes in the quote below is careful not to say "dominant dog" or "aggressive dog", but rather mentions "dominant behavior" and aggressive behavior to prevent labeling/ascribing personality traits.
+Notice how Roger Abrantes in his article, Dominance—Making Sense of the Nonsense is careful not to say "dominant dog" or "aggressive dog", but rather mentions "dominant behavior" and aggressive behavior to prevent inaccurate labeling or ascribing personality traits.

 "Dominant behavior is situational, individual and resource related.
 One individual displaying dominant behavior in one specific situation does not necessarily show it on another occasion toward another individual, or toward the same individual in another situation...
 If any of the parties incur injury, then the behavior is aggressive and not dominant."
 Roger Abrantes